Discrete Choice with Endogenous Peer Selection: Proofs

-for any $a'\in\mathcal{N}_{a_1}$, $a''\in\mathcal{N}_{a_2}$, and $a'''\in\mathcal{N}_{a_1}$.
+for any $a'\in\mathcal{N}_{a_1}$, $a''\in\mathcal{N}_{a_2}$, and $a'''\in\mathcal{N}_{a_3}$.

 Let $q=\operatorname{Q}_{t}(v^*,v')$ and $t(N)=1-(1-q)^{N}$ be the probability that at least one peer out of $N$ peers is considered.
-Since all 3 agents pick the same option and all their peers are picking the same alternative (i.e., the average choice does not depend on the number of selected peers) we have that
+Under Assumption~\ref{ass: average}(i), since all 3 agents pick the same option and all their peers are picking the same alternative we have that

-where $\mathbf{1}_{v'}$ is a vector of length $\abs{\mathcal{Y}}$ with all elements equal to zero except for the one that corresponds to option $v'$ (since every peer is picking $v'$, the fraction of selected peers picking it is always 1).

-Thus, given that $\operatorname{R}_{t}(v\mid v^*,\mathbf{1}_{v'})-\operatorname{R}_{t}(v\mid v^*,\mathbf{0})\neq 0$, we deduce that
+Thus, given that $\operatorname{R}_{t}(v\mid v^*,\mathbf{0}_{v'}^1)-\operatorname{R}_{t}(v\mid v^*,\mathbf{0})\neq 0$, we deduce that

 Since the left-hand-side of the last expression is observed, if we show that the right-hand-side is a known strictly monotone function of $q$, then we prove that $q$ can be identified from the data.
 Let $x=1-q$, $n_2 = N_2 - N_1$, and $n_3 = N_3 - N_1$ and note that